Faazin Gei: Influence

 The Flowery Scroll has long been popular in the Guangdong region.
 Generally, songbooks were regarded there as a low genre, but this book gained unusually high prestige even among the educated public.
 It was partially thanks to the recommendations given by Zung Daaicong and Zyu Gwongzang.
 In his preface, Zyu says that initially the literati sneered at him for recommending a book that "even village boys or vulgar women could read", but he became committed to change their mind.

 The text is an early attempt in introducing vernacular Cantonese speech into the literary language.
 Its language is still deeply influenced by the literary Chinese, the main written language of the time, but it also contains a considerable amount of uniquely Cantonese characters and wording.

-Copies of Faazin Gei made their way until Japan, and in Vietnam, the ballad was adapted as Hoa tiên by Nguyễn Huy Tự (1743-1790) and later revised by Nguyễn Thiện (1763-1818).
+Copies of Faazin Gei made their way to Japan, and in Vietnam, the ballad was adapted as Hoa tiên 花箋 by Nguyễn Huy Tự (1743-1790) using the vernacular lục bát verse form and was later revised by Nguyễn Thiện (1763-1818).
 Some scholars even propose a view that The Flowery Scroll, and mukjyusyu genre in general, significantly influenced Northern Chinese and Manchu song traditions, such as zidishu ballads.

 The Flowery Scroll was widely read not only in Asia, but also in the West.
 The famous German poet Johann Wolfgang von Goethe read the Thoms's English parallel translation and, inspired by it, composed his Chinese-German Book of Hours and Seasons (1827).
 And even as late as the 1990s, Faazin Gei was among the best-selling mukjyusyu in New York Chinese community.